Xunnamius/git-add-then-commit/README.md

 files if there is more than one, or fail with an ambiguity error if there is no relative common ancestor.

-The path is always lowercased.
+Regardless, the final `commit-scope` is always lowercased.

 ##### Example